SDU-eScience/Documentation/docs/source/index.rst

      - /var/lib/irods/log/audit.log*
      #- c:\programdata\elasticsearch\logs\*

-Under ``Logstash output`` sub section which belongs to the ``Outputs`` section, we defined to use Logstash as the outputs when sending the iRODS's log file as data collection by the filebeat.
+Under Logstash output sub section which belongs to the Outputs section, we defined to use Logstash as the outputs when sending the iRODS'slog file as data collection by the filebeat.

 .. code-block:: yml